davilafmx/davilafmx/README.md

 - 👋 Hi, I’m Jose Davila
 - :mexico: I'm from San Luis Potosi, Mexico
-- 👀 I’m interested in motocrycles, anime and gaming!
+- 👀 I’m interested in motocrycles and gaming!
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on projects to learn more
 - 📫 How to reach me my instagram is @davilafmx